benjyongzh/llm-data-analyst/README.md

 - `GET /conversations` – list conversations for the current user
 - `GET /conversations/{id}` – fetch a conversation with its messages
 - `POST /conversations` – create a conversation bound to a DB connection
-- `POST /conversations/{id}/query` – send a prompt and receive chart data.
+- `POST /conversations/{id}/query` – send a prompt and run the AI workflow.
 If clarification is needed, the response includes `needs_clarification` and a list of `clarification_questions`.
-Answer them using the `clarification_answers` field in a follow-up request.
+Otherwise the payload contains the workflow's `response` text and a `chart_spec` object for rendering.
+Simply reply with another prompt to answer any clarification questions.

 ## Backend workflow

 Each conversation stores the database connection it should use.
 When a user sends a query, the API fetches the associated connection, gathers recent messages for context, and checks whether more details are needed.
 If so, it returns clarification questions before running any SQL.
-Otherwise it calls the LLM to produce chart-ready data.
-The resulting chart suggestions are saved as assistant messages.
+Otherwise it executes the LangGraph workflow to produce an assistant `response` and `chart_spec`.
+The resulting specification is saved as an assistant message.
 After each assistant response, the conversation is summarized and stored so later requests only need the summary plus the most recent messages.